sentinel-hub/pin-library/README.md

-# EO-Browser-pins-repository
+# EO Browser pins' repository
-A repository of pin and pin descriptions for EO Browser (Pin library)
+A repository of pins and pins' descriptions for EO Browser (Pin library)